-Some species and varieties will self-pollinate and others need a second plant
+Some species and varieties will self-pollinate and others do better with a second plant for

 Years before fruiting:

-Oval to egg-shaped, one-half to 3 pounds, skin is red or yellow with prominent, usually green,
+Oval to egg-shaped, one-half to 3 pounds, red or yellow skin with prominent, usually green,

 wings, easy to peel.
-Edible flesh is white, pink, red or purple, juicy, with tiny,
+The edible flesh is white, pink, red or purple, juicy, with tiny,

 Months for fruit to ripen:

 45-50 days.
-Fruit is ripe when its skin is fully colored, the wings fold outward, and two
+A fruit is ripe when its skin is fully colored, the wings fold outward, and two

-twists can remove it.
-Fruit is over-ripe when it falls from the stem.
+twists can remove it from the stem.
+A fruit is over-ripe when it falls from the stem.
+One

 Storage after harvest: